sbacelar/sbblogdown/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Degree in Economics, 1977"
-  institution = "Faculdade de Economia do Porto" year = 1977
+  course = "Degree in Economics" institution = "Faculdade de Economia do Porto" year = 1977